ramirocabral/aws-solutions-architect-associate-notes-SAAC03/machine_learning/Recognition.md

 Anaysle and recoginze objects or themes in images or videos.

 ## Features
-- facial analysis and facial serach
+- facial analysis and facial search
 - user verification
 - people counting
 - create own database of own persons or use other db